LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

     ![dialog for entering a new secret](img/repeat-secret-dialog.png){width="500"}
     {align="center"}

-Once all six Secrets are added, you will either continue to add the identifiers (<span translate="no">Loop Caregiver</span>) or use the updated method to first validate your secrets (Loop Follow).
+Once all six Secrets are added, you will either to the first Action to validate your secrets.

 ## Action: Validate Secrets